'}}

 Even if I couldn’t have expressed it fully, being asked would have shown me that my feelings mattered.
 I would have felt seen instead of dismissed, supported rather than spotlighted.

 Shyness isn’t a flaw; it’s a feeling.
-And those who identify as shy often possess qualities that enrich relationships and communities: sensitivity, creativity, careful thought, and emotional depth.
+And shyness brings with it qualities that enrich relationships and communities: sensitivity, creativity, careful thought, and emotional depth.

-When we move away from judgement and towards understanding, we start to see that shyness isn’t something to overcome — it’s something to honour and explore.
+When we move away from judgement and towards understanding, we start to see that shyness isn’t something to overcome, it’s something to understand and embrace.

 A Final Thought